 Student organizations that are officially recognized by Student Council may apply each year for funding from Student Council.
 Budgets for student groups approved by Student Council are funded by the Student Activities fee that is included in tuition for medical students and a corresponding contribution from the Graduate School.
+As such, this funding is to support activities among medical and graduate students at the Icahn School of Medicine at Mount Sinai.

 A full list of student organizations recognized by Student Council can be found here.